jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 Each time I test this, I have to go into the table that holds the user list and delete that new, temporary user so I can try adding it again from scratch.
 Checking the table and deleting from it (and logging into and using MySQL/MariaDB) from the command line is delightfully good practice.

+I could consider the temporary solution of coding something that uses the command line to send the email but I don't want to get too far off the track of learning what I'm learning.
+Stay focused, Sky-grasshopper.

 ## LINKS

 [this-article]: https://www.tecmint.com/install-ntp-server-in-centos/